 Whilst no known breeding has been observed at Craigie Bushland, a known roost site occurs just to the south of Craigie Bushland within the Pinnaroo Valley Memorial Park.
-There has been an increase in recent years of Carnaby's Cockatoos breeding on the Swan Coastal Plain.10
+There has been an increase in recent years of Carnaby's breeding on the Swan Coastal Plain.8

-In 2015, students at Edith Cowan University, Joondalup campus located approximately 6 km north of Craigie Bushland, discovered a pair of Carnaby's Black-Cockatoos nesting in a hollow of a dead tree in a car park.
-It was the first recorded breeding site of the Carnaby's Black-Cockatoos in Perth since European settlement.88 Subsequently in 2016, ECU installed several artificial nesting boxes, resulting in five nesting pairs of Carnaby's and a number of chicks have now been record to hatch.89
+In 2015, students at Edith Cowan University, Joondalup campus located approximately 6km north of Craigie Bushland, discovered a pair of Carnaby's Black-Cockatoos nesting in a hollow of a dead tree in a car park.
+It was the first recorded breeding site of the Carnaby's Black-Cockatoos in Perth since European settlement.
+Subsequently in 2016, ECU installed several artificial nesting boxes, resulting in five nesting pairs of Carnaby's and a number of chicks have now been recorded to hatch.86

-This experience has proven the importance of retaining large old and also dead trees in urban areas for their habitat values, as this can support breeding of native species and subsequently assist in their long term survival.88
+This experience has proven the importance of retaining large old and also dead trees in urban areas for their habitat values, as this can support breeding of native species and subsequently assist in their long term survival.85